sam-hajj/delamain-test/docs/architecture.md

 2024-03-06T13:45:53 - PROJECT_SHIFT - chore: Experiment with django in architecture.md
 2024-03-07T11:51:32 - PROJECT_SHIFT - refactor: Adapt reporting for new requirements in architecture.md
 2024-03-09T14:08:36 - PROJECT_SHIFT - feat: POC for machine learning model in docs
+2024-03-09T17:36:17 - PROJECT_SHIFT - refactor: Adapt inventory for new requirements in architecture.md